ouomarabdessamade/Optimization-Techniques/README.md

-# Optimization Techniques
+# Optimization Algorithms

 ## Overview
 In this project, we have implemented optimization algorithms from scratch for both single-variable and multi-variable functions.

 ### Single-variable Functions
-For single-variable functions, the following algorithms have been implemented:
+For single-variable functions, the following algorithms have been implemented :

 - **Bisection**
 - **Dichotomous**